Iron is one of the most popular topics I am consistently addressing via email and DM.

-- nonheme iron, which is found in plants and holds a much lower rate of absorption (2-13%).
+- nonheme iron, found in plants, holds a much lower absorption rate (2-13%).
 Nonheme iron is more challenging for your body to absorb, which means it also physically takes longer before your body can put it to work

-For women who eat animal products and byproducts, it is actually quite doable to get the amount of iron you need through diet alone.
+For women who eat animal products and byproducts, it is pretty doable to get the amount of iron you need through diet alone.
 The foods richest in iron are staples in a western diet.

-For vegan and vegetarian women, however, it’s a little tricker.
-There are many plant-based whole foods that contain iron, but remember, these will all be in the nonheme form.
+For vegan and vegetarian women, however, it’s a bit tricker.
+Many plant-based whole foods contain iron, but remember, these will all be in the nonheme form.

 When it comes down to animals vs. plants, the issue lies with bioavailability.
-In order to get the amount of iron you need even before pregnancy without consuming meat, you’d have to eat truly enormous volumes of these foods to even have a shot at absorbing enough iron.
-And while many foods, like cereals, are fortified with iron, it is understood that this iron is not only very poorly absorbed, but often leads to digestive discomfort, which we are trying to avoid at all costs!
+To get the amount of iron you need even before pregnancy without consuming meat, you’d have to eat truly enormous volumes of these foods even to have a shot at absorbing enough iron.
+And while many foods, like cereals, are fortified with iron, it is understood that this iron is not only very poorly absorbed but often leads to digestive discomfort, which we are trying to avoid at all costs!

-One thing that can help plant-sourced nonheme iron become more bioavailable is to eat it with another food that is high in vitamin C (e.g. bell peppers, citrus, strawberries, tomatoes, etc.).
+One thing that can help plant-sourced nonheme iron become more bioavailable is to eat it with another food that is high in vitamin C (e.g., bell peppers, citrus, strawberries, tomatoes, etc.).
 Vitamin C - or ascorbic acid - has been shown to enhance the absorption of nonheme iron in foods.
-But it is also important to note that any vitamin C-rich foods that have been fortified with calcium (like many orange juices) should be avoided while pairing your food, as calcium inhibits the absorption of iron.
-In fact, there are a handful of additional compounds that can also inhibit iron absorption, including
+But it is also important to note that any vitamin C-rich foods fortified with calcium (like many orange juices) should be avoided while pairing your food, as calcium inhibits iron absorption.
+There are a handful of additional compounds that can also inhibit iron absorption, including